INTERVENTIONS & TECHNOLOGY

 REPAIR: Rebuilding relationships between parents and young adults

-Rebuilding Parent-Young Adult Interpersonal Relationships (REPAIR) is a randomized controlled trial evaluating the cost-effectiveness of family therapy (attachment based family therapy) to target in adolescents and young adults in in Belgium and The Netherlands.
+Rebuilding Parent-Young Adult Interpersonal Relationships (REPAIR) is a randomized controlled trial evaluating the cost-effectiveness of family therapy (attachment based family therapy) to target in adolescents and young adults in Belgium and The Netherlands.
 This project is conducted with funding from Benefit (ZonMw and KCE).

 A new treatment has been developed for depression using Virtual Reality interventions to target anhedonia and behavioral activation in depression together with dr. Martine van Bennekom (GGZ Delfland).
 A proof of concept study is ongoing, with a randomized momentary assessment design.